Excavation and trench safety 101: Know best practices and avoid accidents

 • Hazardous atmosphere.
 When you start digging, the air quality can rapidly deteriorate.
 Low oxygen levels and exposure to toxic gases can occur.
 The risk increases the deeper you go and when you dig near landfills or areas where hazardous materials are stored.

 • Mobile equipment.
-When excavating or trenching, you need heavy equipment to get the job done.
-But beware – mobile equipment can fall or roll into an excavation or trench.
+Heavy equipment is needed when excavating or trenching.
+But beware — mobile equipment can fall or roll into an excavation or trench.

 Excavation and trench safety tips

 Taking safety seriously on the job site can help prevent injuries and death.
-These trench and excavation safety tips can help you and your workers stay safe.
+These tips can help you and your workers stay safe.

 • Check for utility lines.
-Before digging, check for water, electric and sewage lines so you don’t hit one.
+Before digging, check for water, electric and sewage lines to ensure you won’t hit one.

 • Keep materials away from the edge.
-Keep soil, equipment and other materials at least two feet from the edge, so it doesn't interfere with construction.
+Soil, equipment and other materials should be kept at least two feet from the edge so they don’t interfere with construction.

 • Cover trenches.
 If no one is working in the trench, cover it to avoid falls.